orthecreedence/git-debug-hook/README.md

 # Contributing

 If you want support for a certain language, don't open an issue, I'll probably just ignore it (being realistic here).

 Fork the project and open a pull request.
+Be sure to also add your language to the [supported language list](#supported-languages) or I'll contact the authorities.
+GOOD DAY, SIR/MADAM/NON-GENDER-CONFORMING-FORMAL-TITLE.

 # License